yigitserin/yigitserin/README.md

 ### About Me

-- 📱 I am a Mobile Software Engineer
+- 📱 I am a Mobile Software Architect & Developer.
 - 💻 I do iOS Development with Swift & SwiftUI
 - 🤖 I do Android Development with Kotlin & Java
 - 🎮 I do Game Development with Unity & C#

-### I am a

-- ⌨️ Mechanical Keyboard Enthusiast
-- 🚰 Hydrohomie
-- 🏃‍♂ Avid Runner
-- 👾 Game Dev Hobbyist

-### I am currently learning

-- 🎓 Mobile app architecture patterns

 ### Contact me at